Home » Health & Fitness » How to Start Running When Overweight

 Bananomad founder

 Are you ready to lace up those sneakers and hit the pavement?
-If you’re wondering how to start running when overweight, you’re in the right place.
-This guide will take you from couch potato to 5K finisher, no matter your starting point.
+If you’re wondering how to start running when overweight and out of shape, you’re in the right place.
+Starting a running routine can feel daunting, but here’s the truth: every runner, regardless of size or shape, began somewhere.

-Benefits of Running | Consulting Your Doctor | Essential Gear | Stretching and Flexibility | Starting Slow | Proper Running Form | Preventing Injuries | Couch to 5K | Weather Conditions | Staying Motivated | Apps and Technology | Tips and Tricks | FAQs | Wrapping Up
+Benefits of Running | Consult Your Doctor | Essential Gear | Warm Up and Stretch | Plan | Proper Form | Prevent Injuries | Rest and Recovery | Weather Considerations | Staying Motivated | FAQs | Wrapping Up

-The Benefits of Running for Overweight Individuals
+Why Start Running?
+The Benefits of Running

-The “runner’s high” isn’t a myth!
+• Improve Mental Well-being: The “runner’s high” isn’t a myth!
 Running releases endorphins, which can boost mood and reduce stress.
 Many runners say their self-esteem and body image improve as they progress.

 • Assess your health and fitness level